benwmaddox/DataAccessGeneration/readme.md

 Assert.Equal(1, dictionary["SalesByCategoryDelegate"]);
 ```

+## Building

+* Make sure .NET 6 is installed
+* Run publish.bat to create a small set of output files
+* There should be no more than 4 files with this approach.
+Supports Windows 64 bit
+* [root]\DataAccessGeneration\bin\Release\net6.0\win-x64\publish
+* Other build targets will require updating the publish.bat file

+## Using

+* There are two approaches to using this tool
+* Option 1: Directly use the EXE in your project
+  * Take the published files and copy into the project structure where it will be used
+  * Edit the json file with specific procedures you desire and adjust other settings
+  * Run the EXE from windows explorer.
+It should create the desired files
+* Option 2: Use the BAT or PS1 file to call Data Access Generator from a shared location
+  * Copy the published json file to a folder on your machine.
+Edit the json file with specific procedures you desire and adjust other settings
+  * Make sure the BAT or PS1 file points to the shared location of the EXE and that it points to the json settings file.
+  * Run the BAT or PS1 file from the command line or run the BAT file from windows explorer.
+It should create the desired files.
+PS1 files can not be run directly by double clicking.
+  * If pinning to a specific version is required, use the version path instead of latest path in the BAT or PS1 file.
+* Option 2 is recommended as it allows the EXE to be updated in a shared location and have all projects use the latest version.
+It will also prevent commiting EXE files into source control.

+## Known Limitations

+* Does not support multiple result sets
+* Parameter properties will always be marked as nullable even if they should be required.
+SQL Server does not provide this information.
+* If a procedure is complex enough, the result properties may not always be determinable.
+It attempts two approaches to get the data.
+The second requires calling the procedure with stub parameters
+* Calculating result definitions may not work for procedures with temp tables.
+It attempts to call the procedure with stub parameters which sometimes works.

+## Settings

+* ConnectionString: String.
+The connection string to the database.
+This should be accessible to the user running the program.
+The Database portion will be used.
+* SchemaName: String.
+The DB schema to use in addition to the database defined in the connection string.
+Only 1 schema per setting is supported.
+* Namespace: String.
+This namespace will be used as the base for all generated classes.
+Fake classes will be in a sub namespace.
+* OutputRelativePath: String.
+The path to the output directory relative to the DataAccessGeneration executable
+* ProcedureList: Array of objects.
+List of procedures to generate.
+If left null or empty, all procedures will be generated for that schema.
+  * Proc - Required - Name in database.
+  * Name - Optional - Name to use in C#.
+Defaults to use the Proc value.
+  * Return - Enum Optional - Could be List, Single, Scalar, Output, None.
+Defaults to List.
+    * List is a list of results.
+    * Single would be a Single() style result for a single row.
+Expect exceptions if there isn't a single result.
+    * SingleOrDefault would be a SingleOrDefault() style result for a single row.
+No results will return a null.
+    * Scalar would be a single value and would only work if there is just a single column & single row result.
+    * Output would take all output parameters and assign them to a new return type and return that as a single item.
+    * None would not return any results.
+* IncludesFakes: Bool.
+Include classes for testing and have the Fake prefix.
+They are placed in the Fake sub namespace.
+* RepositoryName: String, Optional.
+If not defined, the Repository name will be {schema}Repository.
+Otherwise it will be as defined in this property.
+* AllowExecution: Bool.
+If not defined, defaulted to true.
+If true and the procedure results can't be determined through normal means, the procedure will be executed to determine types.

+## Project History
+* Originally designed for OneSky Flight LLC as an internal project.
+* Used in production in a limited fashion in 2021 and more widely used in many internal projects in 2022.
+* Transitioned to an open source project with permission in 2022.

+## Project decisions and reasoning
+* An executable instead of nuget package.
+Maintainable and easy to get running for most developers.
+* Run manually instead of on build.
+Better control and didn't want to need CI systems to access the database.
+* Using nullable reference types.
+More accurate information with null types.
+* Fake creation.
+If used, generated fakes cover about 80% of our test use cases with just returning a defined set of data on a proc call.
+This makes that case very easy to use.
+Delegates can be made to cover most other cases with more effort.
+* .NET 6.
+Current .NET version at the time of development.
+Intent is to keep project in a current .NET version and output code compatible with oldest version of .NET that Microsoft actively supports. (see https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core)

 ### Integration Tests
 * Uses SQL Server 2019 Express Edition for local testing purposes.
 * Install SQL Server 2019 Express Edition